On this page we'll be discussing the grammar of Iemy. If you have

 <I want cup of coffee> == "Aȓt zfea yȓliȓ no yȓnirird"

-Note that "farnui" and "aote" are both translated into English as
+Note that "farnui" and "aote" are both translated into English as "then"

-"then" but mean different things.
-The former is the conditional auxiliary, while the latter indicates a relative time.
+but mean different things.
+The former is the conditional auxiliary,

 It's worth taking a little excursion here to point out that in English,